tnichols217/notes/AIQS 100/Argumentative Paper/Outlining.md

 - Satrapi was heavily polarized by her multiple understandings in western and eastern ideologies
 - Bui was conflicted at her own family's understanding of history versus the common western conception and history

-## Sources
+## Ideas / Sources

 Marjane Satrapi’s Persepolis

+- Ideas
+	- Fight between western and eastern ideologies
+- Sources
 	- "I was born with religion.
 At the age of six I was already sure I was the last prophet.
 This was a few years before the revolution."
 	- "I wanted to be justice, love, and the wrath of Goa all in one. ...
 My faith was not unshakable."

 Thi Bui’s The Best We Could Do